John Stavros New Book

 John Stavros is a Greek-born, New York–raised cultural pioneer whose five-decade career spans sports, fashion, music, entertainment, design, and creative direction.
 From the 1960s London rock revolution to the rise of American soccer culture, and from New York’s artistic avant-garde to global multimedia innovation, Stavros has left an indelible imprint on multiple cultural movements on both sides of the Atlantic.

 A scholarship athlete at Long Island University—later inducted into the LIU Hall of Fame—Stavros was drafted by the New York Cosmos in 1974, becoming part of the era that brought international football to the American imagination.
-His sports influence was not only personal but structural: in 1977, he founded one of the first modern women’s soccer teams in the United States, the SSTs, recruiting talent from the emerging worlds of fashion, theater, and athletics at a time when women’s football had no defined path.
+His influence in sports was not only personal but also structural: in 1977, he founded one of the first modern women’s soccer teams in the United States, the SSTs, recruiting talent from the emerging worlds of fashion, theatre, and athletics at a time when women’s football had no defined path.
 That initiative helped open the door to America’s future dominance in the women’s game, leading to the first full athletic scholarship for a female international player at NC State, now considered a foundational hub of U.S. women’s soccer.

 Today, Stavros channels this legacy into active contemporary creation through multiple ventures, including:

-A multi-volume publishing trilogy (with Olympia Publishers)
+• A multi-volume publishing trilogy (with Olympia Publishers, London, UK)

-Team Gear94, the original 1994 U.S. World Cup licensed apparel line, now being relaunched
+• Team Gear94, the original 1994 U.S. World Cup licensed apparel line, now being relaunched

-Galena Soap Design Company, an art-driven luxury brand
+• Galena Soap Design Company, an art-driven luxury brand

-Vision Girls, a multimedia superhero franchise centered on female archetypes
+• Vision Girls, a multimedia superhero franchise centered on female archetypes

-Kingston Pop Museum, his cultural headquarters and mentorship space in New York
+• Kingston Pop Museum, his cultural headquarters and mentorship space in New York